What is a raptor?

 They are apex predators at the top of the food chain and necessary to maintain a healthy population of their prey species.

-What is an example of a raptor?
+What is an example of a bird of prey (raptor)?

 A hawk, falcon, eagle, or owl.